Best Paper for Coloured Pencils: Tested and Compared

 • Weight: 300gsm

-• Detail: crisp edges and clean linework
+• Detail: crisp edges and clean line work

-• Erasing: very acceptable (better with oil-based in the tests)
+• Erasing: very acceptable, better with oil-based

 • Best for: an all-round "proper art paper" choice